ThatGuyCalledGuy/Work-Experience-Project/README.md

 Current Bug List:

 1.)
-Index Page: News Button does not go to www.bbc.co.uk: Fixing Method: Add http:// in front of www.bbc.co.uk
+Index Page: News Button does not go to www.bbc.co.uk: Fixing Method: Add http:// in front of www.bbc.co.uk - FIXED

 2.)
 Index Page: The Ultimate Duck Hunting featured games does not go to exampleentry.html - this is because exampleentry.html isn't an example entry